-The employee retention tax credit ("ERTC") for 2020 was established under the CARES Act, amended by the Taxpayer Certainty and Disaster Tax Relief Act of 2020.
-The Company evaluated its eligibility for the ERTC for the year ended December 31, 2021.
+The employee retention tax credit ("ERTC") for 2020 was established under the CARES Act and amended by the Taxpayer Certainty and Disaster Tax Relief Act of 2020 and provided for changes in the employee retention credit for 2020 and provided an additional credit.
+The Company evaluated its eligibility for the ERTC for the three quarters lapsed in 2021.
 It was determined that the Company qualified for the employee retention credit for each quarter ended in 2021.
-As a result, as of June 30, 2021 approximately \$10,533 was recognized in Interest (expense) income, net for the ERTC.
+As a result, as of September 30, 2021 approximately \$10,533 was recognized in Interest (expense) income, net for the ERTC.